 Measuring the Quality of Mergers and Acquisitions

-Keywords: mergers and acquisitions, deal quality, long-run performance, goodwill impairment
+Keywords: mergers and acquisitions, deal quality, post-acquisition performance, overpayment, overestimation of synergies

 JEL Classification: M41, G13, G14